-There is a worldwide trend towards the use of permanent vaginal wall meshes, especially for recurrent prolapse, and complications such as support failure, mesh erosion and chronic pain are not that uncommon.
-Polypropylene meshes are highly echogenic (see Figure 4), and their visibility is limited only by persistent prolapse and distance from the transducer.
+There is a worldwide trend towards the use of permanent vaginal wall meshes, especially for recurrent prolapse, and ultrasound can help in selecting those patients for mesh use that are most likely to benefit.
+This is particularly important since complications such as support failure, mesh erosion and chronic pain are not that uncommon.
+Polypropylene meshes are highly echogenic (see Figure 4), and their visibility is limited only by persistent prolapse and distance from the transducer, which makes ultrasound very useful in the assessment of mesh complications and recurrence.